 Of course, not all employees are productive.
 Software introduces additional accountability, letting workers know that certain behaviors (i.e., buddy punching, a common construction issue that can be solved with tracking software) won’t go unnoticed.

-The construction industry is governed by many rules, regulations, and unions.
-Software keeps data more organized and accessible in the event of an emergency.
+Many rules, regulations, and unions govern the construction industry.
+The software keeps data more organized and accessible in the event of an emergency.

 Increased efficiency while working remotely